 Woodbridge is a medium-sized town located in the state of New Jersey.
 With a population of 19,505 people and five constituent neighborhoods, Woodbridge is the 99th largest community in New Jersey.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woodbridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Woodbridge is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Woodbridge who work in office and administrative support (14.44%), computer science and math (11.28%), and management occupations (10.82%).
+There are especially a lot of people living in Woodbridge who work in office and administrative support (13.79%), management occupations (11.08%), and sales jobs (8.76%).

 Also of interest is that Woodbridge has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Woodbridge are among the most well-educated in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.77% of adults in Woodbridge have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The citizens of Woodbridge are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.77% of adults in Woodbridge have a bachelor's degree or even advanced degree.

-The per capita income in Woodbridge in 2010 was $34,959, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $139,836 for a family of four.
-However, Woodbridge contains both very wealthy and poor people as well.
+The per capita income in Woodbridge in 2018 was $36,397, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $145,588 for a family of four.

 Woodbridge is an extremely ethnically-diverse town.
 The people who call Woodbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbridge residents report their race to be White, followed by Asian.
 Woodbridge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.33% of the town’s residents.
-Important ancestries of people in Woodbridge include Irish, Polish, German, and Hungarian.
+People of Hispanic or Latino origin account for 28.71% of the town’s residents.
+Important ancestries of people in Woodbridge include Italian, Irish, Polish, German, and Hungarian.

 The most common language spoken in Woodbridge is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Langs. of India.